 Weight and Folded Size

-The G-Link earned a 2 of 10 for weight and folded size.
-This stroller weighs in at 24.7 lbs and measures 13,133 cubic inches when folded.
+The G-Link earned a 2 of 10 for weight and folded size with a weight of 24.7 lbs and measurements of 13,133 cubic inches when folded.
 This makes the G-Link the heaviest and largest folded stroller in the review.
-Given that the Mountain Buggy Nano Duo is the lightest smallest folded option at about 7,000 cubic inches and weighs just 20.3 lbs, the G-Link is not a good pick for parents looking for a small option or who have limited space for storing it.
-The G-Link has a carry handle on the side of the frame.
+The G-Link is not a good pick for parents looking for a small option or who have limited space for storing it.
+The G-Link does have a carry handle on the side of the frame making it easier to carry than those without a handle.

 Ease of Use

 The G-Link earned an 8 of 10 for ease of use.
-This is the second-best score in the group, with the ZOE XL2 BEST v2 earning a 9.
+This is the second-best score in the group.
 The G-Link has a variety of features that work well and are easy to operate, making it a tester favorite.

 Fold and Unfold

-The G-Link has a standard umbrella fold that is initiated with a button push and a center handle pull (above left).
-The folding mechanism works well and is easy to use.
-This stroller has an automatic lock on each side and it is one of the true self-standing options with a built-in kickstand (above right).
+This stroller has a standard umbrella fold that is initiated with a button push and a center handle pull (above left).
+The folding mechanism works well and is easy to use with an automatic lock on each side.
+It is one of the true self-standing options with a built-in kickstand (above right).

 The G-Link brakes are very stiff and difficult to use; arguably the worst in the group.
 The pedal is very small, making it hard for sandal feet to use, and it is so stiff, it feels like you are going to break it long before the brakes engage.
 Also, because it is centered between two wheels, it is hard to lift up on the pedal because the wheels can get in the way.